tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Prin_desc.md

 #### 3.3 Function Overview

-The main function of `sim_alsa` is to bridge the OpenVela audio driver with the host ALSA system, supporting the following scenarios:
+The main function of `sim_alsa` is to bridge the openvela audio driver with the host ALSA system, supporting the following scenarios:

 - Audio playback: Transfers audio data from the simulated platform to the host ALSA system for playback.
 - Audio recording: Acquires audio data from the host ALSA system and passes it to the simulated platform.